-This Commission explained that an ALEC should not be able to place itself "in the unique position of not . . . being bound to Verizon's revised . . . tariff, while other ALEC competitors, who have not adopted the Sprint/Verizon agreement, would be bound by such revisions."
-Moreover, this Commission "disagree[d]" with Sprint's claim that it would not have an adequate remedy if its agreement were subject to modifications to Verizon's tariff, noting that Sprint "may petition this Commission to cancel any subsequent Verizon . . . tariff revisions" and that this Commission "can require a refund if the tariff is determined not to be in compliance."
-(Verizon BR at 57-58)

-Verizon also points out where this Commission dealt with a similar issue in the recent Verizon-US LEC arbitration (Docket No. 020412-TP).
-The Commission approved staff's recommendation that states "subsequent tariff filings" should not "modify non-tariffed rates in the parties' final interconnection agreement."
-(Verizon BR at 58) Verizon's brief further states:
+Verizon argues that "Covad cannot short-circuit the 1996 Act process by placing on Verizon the burden of warranting that provisions to which Covad raises no objections comply with the requirements of the Act."
+Verizon also addresses Covad's proposal to delete the provision stating that subsequent tariff filings will supersede rates listed in Appendix A.35 Verizon believes this proposal contradicts the previous findings this Commission made in an arbitration between Sprint and Verizon (Docket No. 010795-TP).
+In the Sprint/Verizon arbitration the Commission concluded that it is appropriate to include provisions in interconnection agreements that make specific reference to a tariff, so that subsequent tariff amendments also modify the interconnection agreement.36 Verizon further describes this Commission's findings as: This Commission explained that an ALEC should not be able to place itself "in the unique position of not . . . being bound to Verizon's revised . . . tariff, while other ALEC competitors, who have not adopted the Sprint/Verizon agreement, would be bound by such revisions."37 Moreover, this Commission "disagree[d]" with Sprint's claim that it would not have an adequate remedy if its agreement were subject to modifications to Verizon's tariff, noting that Sprint "may petition this Commission to cancel any subsequent Verizon . . . tariff revisions" and that this Commission "can require a refund if the tariff is determined not to be in compliance."38 Verizon also points out where we dealt with a similar issue in the recent Verizon-US LEC arbitration (Docket No. 020412-TP).
+This Commission approved its staff's recommendation that states "subsequent tariff filings" should not "modify non-tariffed rates والمحصور والمحصور 35See Revised Proposed Language Matrix at 19-20 (Pricing Attach. § 1.5).